skysqlinc/terraform-provider-skysql-beta/docs/resources/skysql_service.md

 - `size` (String) The size of the service.
 Valid values are: sky-2x4, sky-2x8 etc
 - `ssl_enabled` (Boolean) Whether to enable SSL.
 Valid values are: true or false
 - `storage` (Number) The storage size in GB.
 Valid values are: 100, 200, 300, 400, 500, 600, 700, 800, 900, 1000, 2000, 3000, 4000, 5000, 6000, 7000, 8000, 9000, 10000
+- `tags` (Map of String) Tags associated with the service.
+Note: The API will automatically overwrite 'tags.name' with the service name.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))
 - `version` (String) The software version
 - `volume_iops` (Number) The volume IOPS.
 This is only applicable for AWS